OpenLauncherTeam/openlauncher/README.md

 <img src='https://cloud.githubusercontent.com/assets/6735650/24475361/e3ad04ca-14cf-11e7-86fa-28ec0c114cae.png'/>

 # OpenLauncher
+This branch is for extracting the base class in this launcher.

 This an open source Android launcher project, started from scratch.
 We aim to create a powerful and community driven launcher for Android.
 Please go to the [OpenLauncher Wiki](https://github.com/Benny-Kok/OpenLauncher/wiki) for more information.